rcalix1/AI_auditing/README.md

 **What it does:** Compares outcomes (e.g., approvals) between demographic groups to measure disparity.

-**Use case:** Audit hiring, lending, or recommender systems to ensure equal treatment across gender, race, or other protected attributes.
+**Use case:** Audit hiring, lending, or recommender systems to ensure equal treatment across  protected attributes.

 **Key Benefits:**
 - Simple and interpretable